 The Dorothy Dunnett Society helps Dunnett readers around the world make contact and keep in touch with each other.
 Whether or not you’re a member of the Society, please feel free to sign our guest book and we hope to welcome you back again soon.

-WG 130 arrived yesterday, just in time for Easter!
+WG 131 has arrived just in time for the weekend!